-The Institute of Biological, Environmental and Rural Sciences won the ''Outstanding Contribution to Innovation and Technology'' category award at the Times Higher Education Awards 2013.
+- Learn in an award-winning department; IBERS received the ''Outstanding Contribution to Innovation and Technology'' award at the 2013 Times Higher Education Awards.

-The Department offers a number of modules taught through the medium of Welsh.
-Further details may be obtained from the department.
+- The Department offers a number of modules taught through the medium of Welsh.
+Check out the module tab for more information!